🙌 This is a guest by Adam Horne, who specialises in helping early-stage companies scale their people function.

 Recruiters can be genuinely useful when it comes to sourcing and finding talent, but to be honest you’ll still need all of the above in place if they are going to be able to do the job for you so I don’t think that it’s money well spent at this stage.
 You could get an embedded talent partner, essentially a short-term flexible ‘in-house’ pseudo employee who would act as your Talent Partner and would be able to work with you on lots of the above.
 Or, even more, flexible than that, could be a freelance people consultant.
 People like me work with startups to get all this in place, not just from an advisory level but implementation and execution too.
 (I’ve even been involved in interviews!).
 Whatever route you choose, it’s important to consider getting some support.
 It can be fun wading through this yourself but it’s not always the most effective use of your time and for any small business possibly trying to still find product market fit, being able to focus and execute on key areas is vital to success.

-Find more awesome resources for founders on Adam's People Projects Notion site!
+Find more awesome resources for founders at People Projects!

 Adam spent the last 12 years in the world of People, working with fast-growing startups and scale-ups of all shapes and sizes.
 He now works closely with dozens of Founders, CEO's and Leadership teams through his company People Projects.